Protocols for classically training quantum generative models on probability distributions

 In this work we investigate the possibility of training the parameters of quantum generative models classically, while still retaining the quantum advantage in sampling \cite{patent}.
 For instance, the ability of classical training for a different paradigm was shown for Gaussian Boson Sampling (GBS) devices \cite{Banchi2020a}, but under certain conditions of fixing an initial set of samples and non-universal operation.
 For the digital quantum computing operation, results from previous works \cite{Pashayan2020,VandenNest2011} motivate the possibility that estimating probability density classically can be feasible without losing the sampling complexity.
 We explore this possibility in more detail and use this further to develop methods to train circuits classically to output a desired distribution using a gradient-based approach.
-Our strategy is described in a schematic shown in Fig.~\ref{training_strategy}, where our goal is finding circuits satisfying 'classical training + quantum sampling' conditions.
 We show that our method is feasible using numerics for up to 30 qubits on a regular desktop computer.
 We explore different families of quantum circuits in detail and perform numerical studies to study their sampling complexity and expressivity.
 For expressivity studies in particular, we look at training a Differentiable Quantum Generative Model (DQGM) \cite{Kyriienko2022,kyriienko_solving_2021,Paine_quantum_2022} architecture which allows training in the latent (or `frequency') space, and sampling in the bit-basis.
 This presents a good testing ground for applying the proposed method to explicit quantum generative models.
 We also show that QCBMs can be trained classically for certain distributions, while still hard to sample.
 Our protocols contribute towards tools for achieving the practical advantage in sampling once the target distributions are chosen carefully.
-We highlight the differences between well known strategies for QGM and the method discussed in the paper in Fig.\ref{fig_idea_summary}
+We highlight the differences between well known strategies for QGM and the method discussed in the paper in Fig.~\ref{fig_idea_summary}.